 With all these benefits we had to come up with ways to embrace the cold spring challenge finding ways that work.

 Microclimates make a big difference in a cold climate.
 A south-facing slope will always be a bit warmer than a north slope.
 We share more about it in our blog article: Microclimates in a northern climate.

 Microclimates can be created purposely to protect plants from cold.
 Using microclimates we can plant heat-loving plants in warmer areas and cool weather crops in more exposed cooler areas of our garden.

-A windbreak can be planted or build with recycled windows, pallets, strawbales, a fence.
+A windbreak can be planted or built with recycled windows, pallets, straw bales, or a fence.
 It helps young plants to get a better start and also provides a warmer microclimate during the whole growing season.

 Raised beds are always a bit warmer, this is because cold falls and frost often flows like a river and might go around a raised bed.
 Raised beds have more sun exposure, which can make a big difference as well.